Please find more information on current employment opportunities below.

 Are you interested in making a difference in the lives of children and families across Massachusetts?
 Join the Children’s Trust!

-The Home Visiting Program Specialist (HVPS) will provide program management, program development support, and contract management to Healthy Families (HF) program sites.
-This position also serves as liaison to the programs from the Children’s Trust and acts as a conduit for general information requests as well as HF-specific issues and concerns.
-The HVPS provides program development information as part of the HF Implementation Team, works collaboratively with all Healthy Families Massachusetts (HFM) team members, and participates in program activities with state and private agencies.
-The HVPS reports to the Director of Home Visiting.
+The Home Visiting Program Specialist (HVPS) will provide program and contract management and program development support to Healthy Families (HF) program sites, serve as a liaison to the programs to Children’s Trust and act as a conduit for general information requests, as well as HF-specific issues and concerns.
+The HVPS provides program development information as part of the HF Implementation Team, works collaboratively with all HFM team members and participates in program activities with state, federal, and private agencies.
+Read the full description here.

 The Children’s Trust serves as a competitive field practicum agency for second year macro social work, community health, child development, and research graduate students.
 Graduate students work alongside full-time professionals in areas of program planning, development, management, and evaluation.
 For more information or to express interest in an internship position, please contact our internship coordinator, Kate Bullock.

 The Children’s Trust prohibits discrimination in employment on the basis of race, color, religious creed, national origin, ancestry, sex, sexual orientation, Vietnam Era Veteran status, age, or disability.